snailcoinpow/snailcoin/doc/build-scashx.md

 When running executables with the name `bitcoin...` if no chain is configured, the default chain will be Bitcoin mainnet.

-When running executables with the name `scashx...` if no chain is configured, the default chain will be ScashX mainnet.
+When running executables with the name `scashx...` if no chain is configured, the default chain will be Snailcoin mainnet.

 Option `-chain=` accepts the following values: `scashx` `scashxtestnet` `scashxregtest` and for Bitcoin networks: `main` `test` `signet` `regtest`

-## Mining ScashX
+## Mining Snailcoin

-There are a few ways to mine ScashX.
+There are a few ways to mine Snailcoin.

 ### Main network and Testnet chain

-Mining takes place inside [cpuminer-scashx](https://github.com/scashx/cpuminer-scashx) which is dedicated mining software that connects to the ScashX node and retrieves mining jobs via RPC `getblocktemplate`.
-The 'randomxfastmode' configuration option is not required for the ScashX node, since mining occurs inside `cpuminer-scashx` which always runs in fast mode.
+Mining takes place inside [cpuminer-scashx](https://github.com/scashx/cpuminer-scashx) which is dedicated mining software that connects to the Snailcoin node and retrieves mining jobs via RPC `getblocktemplate`.
+The 'randomxfastmode' configuration option is not required for the Snailcoin node, since mining occurs inside `cpuminer-scashx` which always runs in fast mode.

 Build instructions for [cpuminer-scashx](https://github.com/scashx/cpuminer-scashx/blob/master/README.md).

 ### Testnet and Regtest chain

-Mining takes place inside the ScashX node, using the RPC `generatetoaddress` which is single-threaded.
+Mining takes place inside the Snailcoin node, using the RPC `generatetoaddress` which is single-threaded.
 For example:
 ```bash
 scashx-cli createwallet myfirstwallet
 scashx-cli getnewaddress
 scashx-cli generatetoaddress 1 newminingaddress 10000
 ```

-To speed up mining in the ScashX node, at the expense of using more memory (at least 2GB more), enable the option `randomxfastmode` by adding to the `scashx.conf` configuration file:
+To speed up mining in the Snailcoin node, at the expense of using more memory (at least 2GB more), enable the option `randomxfastmode` by adding to the `scashx.conf` configuration file:

 ```
 randomxfastmode=1